riastrad/cyberbspace/posts/2020/year-that-was-not.md

 ---
 layout: post.njk
 title: The Year that Wasn't
 summary: A loosely connected jumble of thoughts
 date: 2020-08-21 17:00:00
 tags:
   - post
   - life
   - review
-permalink: /notes/{{ page.date | dateYear }}/{{ title | slug }}/index.html
+permalink: /notes/{{ page.date | dateYear }}/{{ title | slugify }}/index.html
 ---

 I've recently noticed that a new pastime has emerged when talking with friends.
 The ritual is pretty simple, usually someone will say something to the effect of "_back when we thought the lock-down was only going to last two weeks,_" and the rest of the group uneasily chuckles as we all mentally note that we've been in this state of societal shutdown for the better part of six months.

 ## Morbid Context